16TH INTERNATIONAL RESEARCH SCHOOL

 You will be able to try yourself as cultural anthropologists, ethnographers and museum curators.
 Together we will study how representatives of different cultures perceive the key symbols and images of Yakutia, which of them represent culture and why.

-In a week, we will immerse ourselves in the methods of qualitative field research (included observation, interviews), master the full cycle of research: from the question to the guide, data collection and processing.
-We will also create a prototype of the museum space based on the research results, and your personal view will become part of it.
+Over the course of a week, we will immerse ourselves in qualitative field research methods (participant observation, interviews) and master the full research cycle: from formulating a research question to creating a guide, collecting data, and processing it.
+We will also create a prototype of a museum space based on the research findings, and your personal perspective will become a part of it.

-If you are interested in culture, its structure and how people communicate through different images without speaking the same language, we are waiting for you in our team!
-No special knowledge is required, we will learn everything during school, the main thing is the interest and desire to explore.
+If you are interested in culture, how it is structured, and how people communicate through various images without speaking the same language, we look forward to having you on our team!
+No specialized knowledge is required—we will learn everything during the school.
+All you need is curiosity and a desire to explore.

-• interest in intercultural communication, communication skills, and an understanding of ethical boundaries.
+• Desirable qualities: An interest in intercultural communication, sociability, and an awareness of ethical boundaries.

 Tutors